namesakefyi/namesake/.changeset/tame-crabs-attend.md

 "namesake": patch
 ---

-Display default 404 empty state
+Display "Page not found" message for 404 pages